Turn Rocks Into Gold By Inspiring Your People

 Focus on rewarding excellent results and effort, instead of punishing negative behavior.

 Create rewards that motivate and are based on results.
 Inspire people to work hard and make it worth it.
 Ask what motivates them; don’t guess.
-Long weekends, bonuses, shave your head, whatever.
+Long weekends, bonuses, shave your head if they hit their goals, whatever.
 Be flexible and break away from the norm.
 Your job is to bring the best out of your people, so do whatever it takes to make that happen.
 Motivating and inspiring employees to tap into their best is true leadership.
 Policing if people were actually clocked in for exactly 8 hours is a waste of energy.
 If you manage people to the lowest common denominator, that’s all you’ll get.

 Read a book, or ten.